pgrady3/music-compression-web/README.md

 # Music Genre Classification

  In this we attempt to utilize the latent features extracted from the music using the autoencoders to classify the music into genres using a supervised approach.
 This is similar to the clustering approach proposed by Xie et al.[6].
 We took the latent space obtained from time-domain compression model and added more CNNs and FC layers on top of it to perform genre classification on 8 classes.
-The latent features for each song is considered as input features for that song and the output is the genre for each song.
+The latent features for each song is considered as input features for the genre classifier.
+We think latent features would perform better than directly using the songs as the latent space can encode the complexity and temporal patterns in the song in a compressed format.
 The output data is obtained from the same dataset.

 ![Autoencoder Clustering](ae_clustering.png)